-The application should include a list of the organising and advisory committees as evidence that women are included, and the numbers of women invited speakers should included in the applicatoin and updated when the approved financial support for the sponsored conference is requested.
+The application should include a list of the organising and advisory committees as evidence that women are included, and the numbers of women invited speakers should included in the application and updated when the approved financial support for the sponsored conference is requested.
 The conference report will include the actual number of women speakers and attendees at the conference.

 .
 All IUPAP sponsored and IUPAP endorsed conferences are expected to implement this policy.

 As far as possible IUPAP will ensure that its policy on Free Circulation of Scientists is adhered to by those conferences it sponsors by

-To secure IUPAP sponsorship, the organisers have provided assurance that (Conference name) will be conducted in accordance with IUPAP principles as stated in the IUPAP resolution passed by the General Assembly in 2008.
+To secure IUPAP sponsorship, the organisers have provided assurance that (Conference name) will be conducted in accordance with IUPAP principles as stated in the IUPAP resolution passed by the General Assembly in 2008 and 2011.
 In particular, no bona fide scientist will be excluded from participation on the grounds of national origin, nationality, or political considerations unrelated to science.

 To ensure that conferences are accessible to physicists from all countries IUPAP requires at the conference fee not exceed an amount set by the Council.
 For 2016, 2017 and 2018 this amount is 600 Euros, 640 Euros and 680 Euros respectively.
-This fee covers attendence at the confernece, receipt of abstracts and access to the conference material on the website, but not accomodation, meals, and transfers.
+This fee covers attendance at the conference, receipt of abstracts and access to the conference material on the website, but not accommodation, meals, and transfers.

-IUPAP insists that women are represented, in reasonable proportions, as organizers, speakers, and attendees of IUPAP sponsored meetings.
+IUPAP insists that women should be represented, in reasonable proportions, as organizers, speakers, and attendees of IUPAP sponsored meetings.
 The presence of women on the local and international committees and as plenary and invited speakers is a condition for IUPAP sponsorship.